apache/trafficserver/doc/developer-guide/plugins/remap-plugins.en.rst

 :func:`TSRemapNewInstance` for a given new configuration are guaranteed to be called and completed before any calls to :func:`TSRemapDoRemap`.

-If there is an error then the callback should return :macro:`TS_ERROR` and fill in the :arg:`errbuff` with a C-string describing the error.
-Otherwise the function must return :macro:`TS_SUCCESS`.
+If there is an error then the callback should return :enumerator:`TS_ERROR` and fill in the :arg:`errbuff` with a C-string describing the error.
+Otherwise the function must return :enumerator:`TS_SUCCESS`.

-If :func:`TSRemapNewInstance` returns :macro:`TS_ERROR` then the remap configuration loading is aborted immediately.
+If :func:`TSRemapNewInstance` returns :enumerator:`TS_ERROR` then the remap configuration loading is aborted immediately.